Majorana chain and Ising model -- (non-invertible) translations, anomalies, and emanant symmetries: Acknowledgements

 \section{Acknowledgements}

 We thank T.\ Banks for collaboration in the initial stage of a related project \cite{dirac}.
-We are grateful to M.\ Cheng, Y.\ Choi, D.\ Delmastro, J.~McGreevy, S.\ Pufu, L.\ Rastelli, B.\ Rayhaun, S.\ Ryu, S.\ Seifnashri, N.\ Tantivasadakarn, J.\ Wang, X.-G.\ Wen, Y.\ Zheng, and S.\ Zhong for useful discussions.
-We thank S.\ Seifnashri, Y.\ Tachikawa, and Y.\ Zheng for comments on the draft.
+We are grateful to M.\ Cheng, Y.\ Choi, D.\ Delmastro, D.\ Gaiotto, A.\ Jaffe, J.\ McGreevy, S.\ Pufu, L.\ Rastelli, B.\ Rayhaun, S.\ Ryu, S.\ Seifnashri, N.\ Tantivasadakarn, J.\ Wang, X.-G.\ Wen, Y.\ Zheng, W.\ Zhang and S.\ Zhong for useful discussions.
+We thank P.~Fendley, S.\ Seifnashri, Y.\ Tachikawa, and Y.\ Zheng for comments on the manuscript.
 The work of NS was supported in part by DOE grant DE$-$SC0009988 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, NS).
 The work of SHS was supported in part by NSF grant PHY-2210182.
 SHS thanks Harvard University for its hospitality during the course of this work.
 The authors of this paper were ordered alphabetically.
 Opinions and conclusions expressed here are those of the authors and do not necessarily reflect the views of funding agencies.